Approval of overseas extended skills training posts for GP Registrars in the ADF

-All training posts must be accredited to comply with the RACGP Standards for General Practice Training Second Edition.
-Overseas posts require an additional level of compliance.
+All training posts must comply with the RACGP Standards for General Practice Training Second Edition.
+Overseas extended skills posts available to GP Registrars in the ADF require an additional level of compliance.

-An application form must be completed by GP Registrars seeking to undertake mandatory extended skills posts or optional advanced rural skills posts in an overseas setting.
+An application form must be completed by GP Registrars in the ADF seeking to undertake an extended skills posts in an overseas setting.
 All overseas posts must be prospectively approved by the RACGP.

 The aim of the extended skills term is to allow the GP registrar to further his/her knowledge and/or skills in an area of interest or in need of development.
-An extended skills term is a six months full time position, although part time can be arranged.
+An extended skills term is a minimum of 1 month and a maximum of six months full time position.

-The RTO must approve the registrar's learning plan and this must be on the template or attached to the application form.
+- The RTO must approve the registrar's learning plan and post.

-The regional training provider must liaise with the registrar concerning the completion of the form.
+The RTO must liaise with the registrar concerning the completion of the form.

 For a registrar wishing to apply for reconsideration of a decision, the application process is detailed in the Fellowship Pathway Appeals Policy ; an application form for reconsideration (the first step in the appeals process) must be filled in and returned to firstname.lastname@example.org.
 Unfortunately, applications sent to other locations may not be received by the appeals team.